econnet/econ/plan.rst

 - those who are interested in things (more `introvert`_) and
 - those who are interested in people (more `extrovert`_)

-Because extrovert evolutionarily got his resources indirectly, the extrovert will likely
+Because extroverts evolutionarily got their resources indirectly, they will likely

 - pay attention to what the others want, think or believe and
 - behave accordingly